-4 hours lecture, 6 hours lecture/lab per week Prerequisite(s): Qualification for ESOL 94 or a grade of "CR+" in ESOL 92F or a grade of "CR+" in ESOL 92S or a grade of "CR" in ESOL 94F or a grade of "CR" in ESOL 94S or a TOEFL score over 500 or consent of instructor.
-Comment: ESOL 94S is repeatable for credit with no maximum credit limit.
+Prerequisite(s): Qualification for ESOL 94 (or higher) on the KapCC ESL placement instrument or a grade of "CR+" in ESOL 92F or a grade of "CR+" in ESOL 92S or a grade of "CR" in ESOL 94F or a grade of "CR" in ESOL 94S or a TOEFL (iBT) score of 61-99 or consent of instructor.

+Comment: ESOL 94S is offered in the Spring semester only.
+ESOL 94S is repeatable for credit with no maximum credit limit.
 ESOL 94S may not be audited.
 ESOL 94S may not be taken for a letter grade.
-Possible grades include NC (earns no credit for the course and must enroll in another semester of ESOL 94F/ESOL 94S), CR (earns credit for the course but must enroll in another semester of ESOL 94F/ESOL 94S), and CR+ (earns credit for the course and is eligible for ESL/ENG 100).
+Possible grades include NC (earns no credit for the course and must enroll in another semester of ESOL 94F/ESOL 94S), CR (earns credit for the course but must enroll in another semester of CR+ (earns credit for the course and is eligible for ESL 100/ENG 100).

-ESOL 94S provides for accelerated language development of academic English for advanced speakers who are preparing for entrance into ENG 100, ESL 100 and other college-level courses.
-This course provides intensive practice in academic reading and writing.
+ESOL 94S, a content-based, language-development course, provides for accelerated language development of academic English for advanced-level speakers who are preparing for entrance into ENG 100/ESL 100 and other college-level courses.
+Instruction includes opportunities to explore listening, speaking, reading, and writing; advanced-level grammar structures; vocabulary development; and aspects of academic culture.